Practice Dr. Katmer

 Naturopathy

-Naturopathy, formerly also called physiatry, is a form of medicine that is based primarily on dietary and physical remedies, places particular emphasis on a natural way of life and (apart from medicinal plants) largely avoids the use of pharmaceuticals.
+Naturopathy, formerly also called physiatry, is a form of medicine that is based primarily on dietary and physical remedies, places particular emphasis on a natural lifestyle and (apart from medicinal plants) largely avoids the use of pharmaceuticals.

-The term naturopathy therefore describes a spectrum of different natural healing methods that do not use any technological aids and are intended to activate the body's own ability to heal itself (spontaneous healing).
-To do this, these methods preferably use the means or stimuli found in nature.
+The term naturopathy thus refers to a spectrum of different natural healing methods that do not use technological aids and are intended to activate the body's own ability to heal itself (spontaneously).
+To achieve this, these methods primarily use natural remedies or stimuli.

-Naturopathy is also often used to describe areas of alternative medicine and, in a narrower sense, parts of complementary medicine (i.e. procedures that are not scientifically recognized but complement medicine).
+Naturopathy is also often used to describe areas of alternative medicine and, in a narrower sense, parts of complementary medicine (i.e. those procedures that are not scientifically recognized and complement medicine).

-Naturopathic remedies include the sun, light, air, movement, rest, food, water, cold, earth, breathing, thoughts, feelings and volition.
-In a broader sense, “natural” medicines, especially medicinal plants and their preparations, are also included.
+Naturopathic remedies include the sun, light, air, exercise, rest, food, water, cold, earth, breathing, thoughts, feelings, and volition.
+In a broader sense, "natural" medicines, especially medicinal plants and their preparations, are also included.

 Classical naturopathy generally includes the following natural healing methods: